puffyCid/artemis-api/artemis-docs/docs/Artifacts/Windows Artfacts/recyclebin.md

 # RecycleBin

-Windows `RecycleBin` is a special folder on Windows that stores files deleted using the Explorer GUI.
-When a file is deleted (via Explorer) two types files are generated in the `RecycleBin`:
+Windows RecycleBin is a special folder on Windows that stores files deleted using the Explorer GUI.
+When a file is deleted (via Explorer) two types files are generated in the RecycleBin:

 - Files that begin with `$I<number>.<original extension>`.
 Contains metadata about deleted file
 - Files that begin with `$R<number>.<original extension>`.
 Contents of deleted file

-Currently artemis supports parsing the `$I` based files using the standard Windows APIs to read the file for parsing.
-It does not try to recover files that have been deleted/emptied from the `RecycleBin`
+Currently artemis supports parsing the $I based files using the standard Windows APIs to read the file for parsing.
+It does not try to recover files that have been deleted/emptied from the RecycleBin

 Other parsers: